noble-antwi/enterprise-iam-lab/README.md

 - **Found an issue?** Open a GitHub issue with details
 - **Have a suggestion?** Submit a pull request with improvements
 - **Want to share your adaptation?** Fork and link back!
+- **Implementing similar lab?** Feel free to use as reference and share your learnings

 ---